Damidoum/Damidoum.github.io/_projects/inria_internship.md

 To build reliable AI, we need theoretical tools that can rigorously **quantify the difference** between a model's performance on the training data ($$\hat{L}_{\mathcal{S}}$$, the empirical risk) and its true performance on the entire unknown data distribution ($$L$$, the expected risk).

-Traditional bounds, derived from concepts like **VC-Dimension** and **Rademacher Complexity**, aim to provide a uniform guarantee for an entire *class* of functions (ie all the possible functions output by our learning algorithm) .
+Traditional bounds, derived from concepts like **VC-Dimension** and **Rademacher Complexity**, aim to provide a uniform guarantee for an entire *class* of functions (ie. all the possible functions output by our learning algorithm).
 However, because these bounds are worst-case and independent of the actual learning process, they are notoriously **loose**, often yielding vacuous results (e.g., "the error is less than 100%").

 This failure motivated the shift toward frameworks that incorporate the learning algorithm and the data, such as the **PAC-Bayes theory**.